Last Updated on July 6, 2020 by Editorial Team

 Number Sense is usually weak in people with dyscalculia.
 Good number sense skill is a must for performing complex mathematical operations and functions.
-Kids with dyscalculia often struggles with these basic skills.
+Kids with dyscalculia often struggle with these basic skills.

 Number sense routine and why it is important